-- Transport must serve the general public.
+- Transport must serve the public.

 - Travel may be by bus, subway, train, or tram.

-- Cash fare for conventional public transit services is not eligible for the OSPTTC; however, cash fares for specialized services are eligible if the taxpayer can establish that he paid for the service by producing a record of booking the ride and proof of taking the ride on the service.
+Keep in mind, though, that cash fares for specialized services are eligible if the taxpayer can establish they paid for the service by producing a record of booking the ride and proof of taking the ride on the service.